 Medical Master's Program FAQs

-What is the length of time that a MCAT score is accepted?
+What is the length of time that an MCAT score is accepted?

 Is an interview required before a final decision is made?

 No, an interview is not required.
-However, if you would like to talk to someone about your individual credentials, the Program Director, Dr. Donald Meyer, would be happy to hear from you.
+However, if you would like to talk to someone about your individual credentials, the Program Director, Dr. Deborah H. Damon, would be happy to hear from you.

 If I get accepted into the program and graduate, am I guaranteed placement in the medical school for the next year?

 No, we cannot promise that you will be accepted at our medical school.
-However, in the last five (5) years of the program, approximately 90 percent of all graduates are accepted into a medical school.
+However, in the last five (5) years of the program, approximately 90 percent of all graduates have been accepted into a medical school.

-Below is a list of some of the schools our graduates have been accepted to:
+Below is a list of some of the MD and DO schools our graduates have been accepted to:

 - Eastern Virginia Medical School, Royal College of Surgeons in Ireland, Virginia Commonwealth University, University of Virginia, University of North Carolina, University of Tennessee, Virginia Tech, Carilion School of Medicine, University of Oregon, University of Cincinnati, State University of New York, George Washington University, Uniformed Services Medical School, East Tennessee School of Medicine, Wake Forest School of Medicine, Edward Via School of Osteopathic Medicine, Meharry School of Medicine, Marshall University, University of New Jersey Osteopathic Medicine, University of California San Francisco, Jefferson Medical College -Thomas Jefferson University, Medical College of Virginia, University of Indiana, Albany Medical College, Stony Brook University School of Medicine, Tufts University, Penn State College of Medicine, Touro College of Osteopathic Medicine California, Utah State University, Campbell University School of Osteopathic Medicine, and University of West Virginia.

 Is the June 1 deadline a definite due date or will you accept applications after that date?

-No, the June 1 deadline is definite and we do not accept applications after that date.
+The June 1 deadline is definite and we do not accept applications after that date.
 We will, however, accept supporting materials after that date such as transcripts and letters of recommendation.
 The application cycle for the program begins September 1 and we review applications on a rolling basis.